fabiandarga/exercise-java-transactions/README.md

 ```

 ## 3. Create the Sales table
 Use this only as a tempalte!
-Add a Check Constraint to guarantee that the stock
+Add a Check Constraint to guarantee that the quantity is above 0.
-can never fall below 0.

 ```
 CREATE TABLE sales (
     sale_id SERIAL PRIMARY KEY,